 My guitar lessons take place in: The teacher's studio

-Guitar lessons typically take place on these days and hours: Tuesday, Wednesday, Thursday from 6:00 - 9:00 PM.
-Saturdays from 11:00 AM - 3:00 PM.
-Other times available by special arrangement.
+Guitar lessons typically take place on these days and hours: Tuesday, Wednesday and Thursday from 10:00 AM - 8:00 PM.
+Other times are available by special arrangement.

 Guitar Techniques: Lead guitar, Rhythm guitar, Fingerstyle, Vocal Accompaniment, Performance, Improvisation, Jamming Skills, Reading Music, Music Theory, Scales and Exercises, Song Writing, Guidance In Equipment Selection